hbc/knowledgebase/admin/Globus.md

 ## Copying data with a link

 However, if you’re just copying data using globus, (for instance from Harvard BPF core), just click on the provided link and follow the Globus instructions (login, specify where you’re copying the data – on HMS RC or FAS RC (ie. /n/data1/cores/bcbio/PIs/PIname/project_folder/data)), click Start> under the data being shared and the transfer should start.

+## More detailed instructions

+To have someone send you data via Globus, first create a globus ID here  [https://www.globusid.org/](https://www.globusid.org/).
+The sender will need this to estalish a transfer.
+It will look something like this. e1187b4cb7ce18b2@harvard.edu

+When the transfer is ready, you will receive an email message from Globus with a url link to your data.

+Create a download destination directory, for example, on o2 in /n/data1/cores/bcbio/PIs/

+Click on the globus url link provided in the email message.

+Highlight the files/directories in the left hand pane you want to transfer from the client

+Click on "Transfer or Sync to"

+This will open two panes

+In the right hand destination panel, search for "HMS-RC" in the top Collection slot.

+When it finds it, paste the path to your dir you've created for the destination directory.
+Click on the window to enter the path name.

+(You may instead have to click on the square to the left of the base directory, like "/n" and click the arrow to progressively open the available subdirectories to your destination directory.)

+You may have to select the provided data folders again in the left pane.

+You may get a message asking you to confirm your globus id, and enter your Harvard passkey information.

+Hit Start, you'll see a window drop down,  and in a moment, a green flag on the left Activity button, as well as a Green "Transfer request submitted successfully" banner, indicating things are working.
+If you get a red flag something is not right.
+Stop the transfer and try again.

+You can click on the green banner to monitor the transfer.

 ## Sharing data with a client
 Create a Globus guest collection in order to share/receive data from a client